Paul Feig

-Paul Feig (/fiːɡ/; born September 17, 1962) is an American actor, comedian and filmmaker.
-He is known for directing films starring frequent collaborator Melissa McCarthy, including Bridesmaids (2011), The Heat (2013), Spy (2015), and Ghostbusters (2016).
-He also directed the black comedy mystery film A Simple Favor (2018) and the romantic comedy film Last Christmas (2019).
+Paul Feig (/fiːɡ/; born September 17, 1962) is an American filmmaker and actor.
+He is best known for directing films such as Bridesmaids (2011), The Heat (2013), Spy (2015), Ghostbusters (2016), A Simple Favor (2018), and Last Christmas (2019).
+He often collaborates with actress Melissa McCarthy.

 Feig created the comedy series Freaks and Geeks (1999–2000) and Other Space (2015).
-He has also directed several episodes of the U.S version of The Office, Arrested Development, Weeds and Nurse Jackie, as well as episodes of Mad Men, 30 Rock, and Parks and Recreation.
-He received nominations for two Primetime Emmy Awards for writing on Freaks and Geeks and two for producing and directing on The Office.

-As an actor, Feig is best known for playing Tim the Camp Counselor in the comedy film Heavyweights (1995).
-He also appeared as Bobby Wynn in the sitcom The Jackie Thomas Show (1992–93) and as Mr. Eugene Pool on the sitcom Sabrina, the Teenage Witch (1996–97).
+He has also directed several episodes of Arrested Development, Nurse Jackie, Mad Men, The Office, Parks and Recreation, 30 Rock, and Weeds.
+He received nominations for two Primetime Emmy Awards for writing on Freaks and Geeks, and two for producing and directing on The Office.
+His most notable acting roles were as Bobby Wynn in the sitcom The Jackie Thomas Show (1992–1993), Tim the Camp Counselor in the comedy film Heavyweights (1995), and Mr. Eugene Pool on the sitcom Sabrina the Teenage Witch (1996–1997).

 Early life

-Feig was born and raised in Mount Clemens, Michigan.
-His mother, Elaine Elizabeth (née Artingstall), was a telephone operator, and his father, Sanford William Feig, owned Ark Surplus on Gratiot Avenue.
-Feig's father was born Jewish and converted to Christian Science; Feig's parents met at a church social, and Feig was also raised in Christian Science.
+Feig was born in Royal Oak, Michigan, on September 17, 1962, the son of telephone operator Elaine Elizabeth (née Artingstall) and Gratiot Avenue store owner Sanford William Feig.
+He grew up in a Christian Scientist home in Mount Clemens, Michigan.
+His father was born into a Jewish family, but converted to Christian Science, and met Feig's mother at a church social.

+Feig attended Chippewa Valley High School in Clinton Township, Michigan.